 Originally from Africa, okra is now widely used in cuisines such as Caribbean, Creole, Cajun and Indian.
-Ridged along its length, the green, slightly fuzzy pod contains rows of edible seeds that release a sticky liquid when chopped and cooked, which has led to it being used to thicken soup and stew recipes, such as Cajun gumbo, but it’s also served whole as a side dish.
-Its flavor is quite subtle, so it benefits from being cooked with strong, spicy ingredients!
+It is a warm-season vegetable and essential crop in many countries due to its high nutritional value.
+Ridged along its length, the green, slightly fuzzy pod contains rows of edible seeds that release a sticky liquid when chopped and cooked.
+This has led to it being used to thicken soup and stew recipes such as Cajun gumbo, but it’s also served whole as a side dish.
+Okra’s flavor is quite subtle, so it benefits from being cooked with strong, spicy ingredients!

 Wash and dry.
 If you are serving the okra whole as a side dish, and don’t want the liquid to be released during the cooking, trim around the stalks in a cone shape, so that the pod isn’t pierced.
 If you do want to release the liquid, chop or slice thickly or thinly, according to your recipe.

 Farms that grow Okra